 Where We Stayed

 We had booked a hotel in Picton for the night before, cheapest on the day was the Picton Yacht Club Hotel.
 It was clean and comfortable, just what we needed.
 The hotel offered gorgeous views over the London Quay and surrounding countryside.

-We spent the evening exploring Picton and grabbing a bite to eat.
-We headed to the waterfront and watched a few boats coming in and out.
+We spent the evening exploring Picton and grabbing a bite to eat at Cafe Cortado.
+We headed then headed the waterfront and watched a few boats coming in and out of London Quay.
 Picton really is the most picturesque little town.
 L loved running off some energy on the play equipment by the waters edge.

 Up early and excited for the next leg of our journey.
 We arrived at Picton Ferry Terminal around 9.30am (our ferry was at 10.45am – you must check in 45 minutes prior to departure).
 This process is much like an airport, we checked in at the customer services desk and were given boarding passes, we then dropped our luggage off, you can find information regarding luggage and allowances here.

 We then settled in to the upstairs lounge for a bit of breakfast and chill out before boarding.
-The cafe in the terminal is pretty basic but the coffee was hot.
+The cafe in the terminal is pretty basic but the coffee is hot.